toolleeo/cli-apps/README.md

 * [DocToc](https://github.com/thlorenz/doctoc) - Generates table of contents for markdown files inside local git repository.
 Links are compatible with anchors generated by github or other sites.
 * [espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.
 * [fullname-cli](https://github.com/sindresorhus/fullname-cli) - Get the fullname of the current user.
-* [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities
+* [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
-* [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files
+* [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files, different patterns can be associated to file types.
 * [gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file.
 * [HASHA CLI](https://github.com/sindresorhus/hasha-cli) - Hashing made simple.
 Get the hash of text or stdin.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.